 Logs are located on the Host PC at /var/log/cuwb/network.
 These are also referred to as text logs to differentiate them from “CDP Logs”.

-The following logs are available from the CUWB Manager in the Log tab:
+The following text logs are available from the CUWB Manager in the Log tab:

 cuwb-manager.log - logs UI related errors and issuescuwb-websocket.log - logs errors and issues between the backend and CUWB Engine<name_of_CUWBNet>.log - logs errors and issues for the CUWBNet.When requesting support, logs are helpful to send for debugging if available.

-The log summary tab in the CUWB Manager, provides a shortened list of log messages to the user.
-The log tab utilizes de-spamming to reduce the amount of repeated messages to the user.
+The Log Summary tab, in the CUWB Manager, provides a shortened list of log messages to the user.
+The log tab utilizes de-spamming to minimize repeated entries.
 See the Log Tab for additional details.

 In the examples below, all serial numbers would be replaced with serial numbers from the running CUWBNet.